thiagola92/learning-languages-compiling/README.md

 * Rust

 # To do
-* Add Flutter and Haskell
+* Add Flutter/Dart and Haskell